Lost Rondout: A Story of Urban Removal

-The New York Preservation Archive Project is pleased to present a screening of The Lost Rondout: A Story of Urban Removal.
+The New York Preservation Archive Project is pleased to have presented a screening of The Lost Rondout: A Story of Urban Removal.
 In the late 1960s, most of the historic downtown Rondout district of Kingston, New York was demolished in a federally-funded urban renewal project, displacing thousands of people.
 This new 69-minute documentary film was completed in October 2016 and was produced and directed by Stephen Blauweiss and Lynn Woods.
 The film details the process of loss – but also the attempts at healing the urban landscape over time.

 This year’s People Preserving Place film festival was made possible in part by our gracious sponsors including City Winery, CTA Architects, K!ck Condiments, DZINENY and The Science of Color.